 At some point along our spiritual path, we will run into certain problems and patterns in our soul and it will happen: we will encounter our pain.
 So let’s talk about pain, and more importantly how to dissolve pain.
 Because we might have noticed by now, it’s not going to just go away on its own.

 Let’s recap how we got here.
 It all starts in childhood, where the child suffers due to shortcomings in Mom and Dad’s ability to love.
-We not only felt like we didn’t get enough affection, we didn’t feel fully accepted as individuals, which is caused by the common practice of parents treating children as, well, children, and not as whole people.
-We might never have thought about this quite in this way before, but being treated as a child can leave as much of a scar as being neglected or treated cruelly.
+We not only felt like we didn’t get enough affection, we didn’t feel fully accepted as individual.
+The cause is the common practice of parents treating children as, well, children, and not as whole people.
+We might never have thought about this quite in this way before.
+But being treated as a child can leave as much of a scar as being neglected or treated cruelly.
 It’s incredibly frustrating.

-The climate we grew up in affected us—it was like perpetually receiving a minor shock, which often leaves a bigger mark than enduring a single traumatic experience.
+The climate we grew up in affected us.
+It was like perpetually receiving a minor shock.
+And this often leaves a bigger mark than enduring a single traumatic experience.
 As such, the latter is easier to cure than the former.
-Continually feeling as though we are unacceptable, coupled with a lack of love and understanding, created what we would typically call a neurosis.
+For continually feeling as though we are unacceptable, coupled with a lack of love and understanding, creates what we typically call a neurosis.

-We didn’t know any better so we accepted the climate as being how it had to be, and came to take it for granted.
+We didn’t know any better so we accepted the climate as being how it had to be.
+And we came to take it for granted.
 We suffered and believed our suffering was unchangeable, which conditioned us to create defenses—highly destructive defenses.

-We repressed the original frustration and pain we couldn’t deal with, and put it out of our awareness, where it still smolders in the unconscious mind.
+Then we repressed the original frustration and pain we couldn’t deal with, and put it out of our awareness.
+There it still smolders in the unconscious mind.
 Then destructive images began to take shape and our defense mechanisms of aggression, submission and/or withdrawal fully developed.
-These are really pseudo-solutions—false solutions that don’t work worth a hoot—that we use daily to battle the world and the pain it inflicts.
-Our images are also a form of defense, designed to fight against painful experiences by erecting a rigid wall constructed entirely from wrong conclusions.
+These are really pseudo-solutions, meaning they are false solutions that don’t work worth a hoot.
+We use them daily to battle the world and the pain it inflicts.
+Our images are also a form of defense.
+They are designed to fight against painful experiences by erecting a rigid wall constructed entirely from wrong conclusions.

-Further on down the road of healing, we’ll go through times of resistance and becoming discouraged, until we reach the point when the hard shell inside us breaks open and we are no longer dead inside.
+Further on down the road of healing, we’ll go through times of resistance and becoming discouraged.
+Eventually we will reach the point when the hard shell inside us breaks open and we are no longer dead inside.
 Glory be and hallelujah.
 That, however, won’t exactly be our first reaction.
 It can’t be.
 Because the first thing we will become aware of will be all the dark, repressed emotions and the associated pain that we’ve been squirrelling away.

 We were right, we’ll think, to have tried to withdraw.
 But now the only path open is to plow straight ahead until we reach the reward of uncovering good and constructive feelings.
 Praise be, with genuine, positive feeling this time.

-For those who prefer the pseudo-solution of submissiveness, electing the route of weakness, helplessness, and the thrilling dependency of having someone else care for us—perhaps not materially, but emotionally for sure—we’ll come to see the unsatisfactory nature of this option as well.
+Those who prefer the pseudo-solution of submissiveness elect the route of weakness and helplessness.
+We’ll also opt for the thrilling dependency of having someone else care for us.
+Perhaps not materially, but emotionally for sure.
+We must come to see the unsatisfactory nature of this option as well.
 Being dependent makes us fearful and helpless, and takes the wind out of our I-believe-in-me sails.
 So then we withdraw, deciding for dead inside instead, which makes life seem completely meaningless.
-Feeling robbed of our strength and the wherewithal to stand on our own feet, we arrive at isolation, just having followed a different itinerary to get here.
+Feeling robbed of our strength and the wherewithal to stand on our own feet, we arrive at isolation.
+We just followed a different itinerary to get here.

 So we set out with a plan to avoid feeling pain by finding someone strong to watch over us.
 But since it’s not possible to find such a person, we ended up causing ourselves far more grief.
 That person, it turns out, can only be ourselves.